Lander-Unreal/BeatEmUp/README.md

 Extends the UE graph interface with a moveset editor, and uses a custom HMD driver to manipulate camera projection.

-Contains an (somewhat unsuccessful) attempt at netcode.
+Contains a (somewhat unsuccessful) attempt at netcode.